 Fortify your fortress—monitor who gets what, when, and where.
-It is critical to manage admin privileges, monitor use, and guard access to networks and data.
+It is critical to managing admin privileges, monitor use, and guard access to networks and data.

 The threat landscape is complex and continues to develop, putting pressure on security systems.
 A Q3 2014 Harris Poll reveals that 40% of organizations experienced a data breach or failed a compliance audit in the last year.
 Proper controls must be installed for all of these groups with the opportunity to reach inside corporate networks in order to prevent theft of unprotected data.

 While the bulk of sensitive data assets are databases, file servers, and cloud service environments, mobile is perceived as a high-risk area of concern.
 Security measures need to protect current business models and be ready to scale for future needs—both projected and unknown possibilities.
-Concerns over privileged user access have reached the top of security agendas.
-Controlling, monitoring and auditing access rights for employees, IT personnel, contractors and service providers, plus business partners are top priority.
+Concerns overprivileged user access has reached the top of security agendas.
+Controlling, monitoring and auditing access rights for employees, IT personnel, contractors and service providers, plus business partners are top priorities.